matheusleandroo/sportx-web/README.md

 <h4>NodeJS</h4>

-You need to install NodeJS on your computer before you can use "**Sportx-WEB**".
+You need to install NodeJS on your computer before you can use "**SportX WEB**".
 You can install NodeJS by following <a href="https://nodejs.org/en/download/package-manager/">these instructions</a>.

 Once you have completed the installation process, try typing **```npm -v```** into your command line.
 You should get a response with the version of NodeJS.